mjnguyen/Community-Asset-Bundle/CommunityAssets/CommunityAssetsReadme.txt

 =========
 *Contains all Asset's made by the Community*

+Download the CAB Installer to a Folder of your choice (eg: d:/CommunityAssetBundle/)

 1. Install the Mod
 2. Run the CAB installer
-3. Install to Location of your choice and let Patcher open
-4.
+3.
 For Modtek Mods:
-Select your BATTLETECH\Mods\ folder and Run the Patcher For Loader Mods
+Select your BATTLETECH\Mods\ folder
+For Loader Mods
-Select your My Games\BATTLETECH\Mods\ folder and Run the Patcher
+Select your My Games\BATTLETECH\Mods\ folder
+4. Click "Update CAB".
+The Patcher will now create a local Cache of the complete CAB Contents and install the CAB to the location of your choice
 5. Start your game

 For future updates, just rerun the patcher